shepherd-media-classifier/shepherd/README.md

 # shepherd

 # PLEASE READ THIS FIRST.
-THIS DOCUMENTATION IS WILDLY OUT OF DATE.
-IF YOU NEED HELP SETTING UP, PLEASE CREATE AN ISSUE IN THIS GITHUB REPO.
+This documentation is somewhat out of date.
+If you encounter issues before I have time to update, please create an Issue in the GitHub repo.

 ## Overview